iugamarian/links/README.md

 # idle3ctl can fix more drives than wdidle3, first try using idle3ctl

+# WD Elements white label drives sometimes stop parking the heads after

+# being removed from USB case and used on SATA and idle3ctl -g /dev/sdx

+# Tested this on a 12 TB WD Elements drive from 2020 that I use on SATA now.

 https://forum.storj.io/t/anybody-using-wd-blue-drives-for-a-storagenode/5945/8

 Thanks for all the answers.
 I tried all the suggestions, but only ioping and dd